DNA Paternity Testing FAQPaternity Testing Frequently Asked Questions

 How much will the test cost in total?

-A legal paternity test costs a little more – please see our legal paternity Testing page here.
+A legal paternity test costs a little more – please see our guide on how much a paternity test costs.

 How long will it take?